- Peru Support Group

 - Jeannet Lingan, head of policy and advocacy at Stakeholder Forum for a Sustainable Future, focused on engagement in intergovernmental processes on sustainable development and corporate social responsibility

-- Jelke Boesten, senior lecturer in social development at Leeds University, specialising in gender and development
+- Jelke Boesten, senior lecturer in emerging economies and international development at Kings College London, specialising in gender

 - John Crabtree, research associate at the Oxford University Latin American Centre, specialist in Andean politics